-Also known as the end-to-end scenario testing (E2E testing), system testing is a type of black-box testing that is done on a fully integrated application.
-Every input in the application is thoroughly verified for desired outputs.
-It is the testing of a user’s experiences with the application.
+Also known as end-to-end scenario testing (E2E testing,) system testing is a type of black-box testing that is done on a fully integrated application.
+Every input in the application is thoroughly verified for the desired output.
+System testing is the testing of a user’s experiences with the application.

-These types of testing are further split into alpha, beta, and gamma testing and are executed to obtain customer sign-off to take the delivery and payment process forward.
-The main objective is to check and verify the system’s compliance with the specified requirements for delivery to end-users.
+Acceptance testing is further split into alpha, beta, and gamma testing.
+It is executed to obtain customer sign-off to take the delivery and payment process forward.
+The main objective is to check and verify the system’s compliance with the specified requirements for delivery to end users.

-Apart from this list, there are numerous types of testing and their subcategories.
-This blog covers the overall methods, approaches, and levels that are involved in the testing process.
+Apart from this list, there are numerous other types of testing and their subcategories.
+This blog has covered the overall methods, approaches, and levels that are involved in the testing process.
 However, always remember, it is not necessary to do all available types of testing for every project.

 For further discussion on this topic, drop your queries at our Selenium Community.